-Outreachy provides three-month internships for people traditionally
+Outreachy provides three-month internships for people from groups traditionally

 on projects ranging from programming, user experience, documentation,

 illustration and graphical design, to data science.
 Interns